 The communities we serve are some of the most marginalized and remote in the world, often living without access to clean water and other basic needs.
-In addition to Bible translation, your support funds our community development ministry, which provides the tools and training to help our Bible translation partners acquire access to the resources they need to thrive while translating the Bible into their heart languages.
+In addition to Church Owned Bible Translation, your support funds our community development ministry, which provides the tools and training to help our Bible translation partners acquire access to the resources they need to thrive while translating the Bible into their heart languages.

 Serving communities by meeting practical needs like clean water — often initiated before even beginning translation projects — helps build trusted relationships, laying a foundation for sharing God’s love through Bible translation.